Leonardo-1107/tempMPM/docs/source/mpm.rst

 - ``preprocess_all_data``: Preprocess raw data across all datasets, excluding *Washington*.
 - ``preprocess_data_interpolate``: Special preprocessing for the *Washington* dataset.

 Mineral exploration datasets encompass geological, geophysical, geochemical, remote sensing, and drilling data, characterized by various types, scales, file sizes, non-stationarity, and heterogeneity.
-Given this diversity, autoMPM will consider and process both physical and chemical assessments such as gravity information and heat-map of chemical elements.
+Given this diversity, autoMPM considers and processes both physical and chemical information such as gravity and heat-map of chemical elements.

 .. image:: p2c.png
    :align: center
    :width: 700px

-Here we extract the mask and features of Idaho dataset by reading all the corresponding file:
+Take the Idaho dataset as an example, we can extract the features and mask data from this dataset by reading all the corresponding file (the mask indicate the intereted areas),

 .. code-block:: python